subfex/subfex.github.io/pages/home.md

 </figure>
 </div> -->

 At the mouth of SLO Bay, a narrow thermal front is often observed where warm water within the bay meets cold upwelled water farther offshore.
-By observing and modeling the structure this front over numerous upwelling and relaxation cycles, our team aims to reveal links between small-sclae turbulence and submesoscale frontal dynamics.
+By observing and modeling the structure this front over numerous upwelling and relaxation cycles, our team aims to reveal links between small-scale turbulence and submesoscale frontal dynamics.
 Image: Satellite SST during June 2022 from the [CalOOS Data Portal](https://data.caloos.org)